RichardInnocent/time-service/README.md

 }
 ```

-Here is a cURL request targeting localhost:
+Here is a cURL request targeting `localhost`:

 ```bash
 curl \